 After adding Patricia to the tree I checked the other article.
 It was from 27 May 1960, 12 days after his death.
 In it, a reporter has asked Sam’s widow about a report that Sam had written that he was killing himself because he was unable to support his wife.
 She was disputing it, saying they weren’t in any financial distress.
 News 2

 After this, I started searching for his birth records.
 Compared to many states, Massachusetts has pretty good birth, marriage, and death records available online.
 However, this depends on what time -frame we are talking about.
 Unfortunately, 1931 is not in that time-frame.
 The only thing available then are the birth indexes.
 Sadly though, these only give the year and town.
 Two candidates turned up, both from Bristol County and both named Samuel E Buffington.
 One was from Swansea and the other from Fall River.
-I put them aside for now until I got some other confirmation.
+I put them aside for now until I got some other confirmation (more on this in updates below).
 At least I got the birth year confirmed and his middle initial, E. (Later I realized that both indexes were probably for him).
 Swansea and Fall River are about spitting-distance from each other.

 Next I checked the 1940 Census.
 There was a Samuel E Buffington of the right age living in Swansea, Bristol, Massachusetts.
 Everyone in the family was born in Massachusetts.
 Besides Sam, the census shows his father Carl, who is 53 and the manager of a wholesale lumber business.
 Next is Sam’s mother, Annette , who is 50.
 Then comes a brother, Carl Jr who is 20 and a bookkeeper at the lumber company.
 Sam’s sisters are Claire, who is 18 and a waitress at a rest home, and then Doris, aged 16.
 Although I was fairly certain this was the same Sam, it was still possible that the Sam from the Fall River birth index was the correct one.
 Maybe they moved out of the area after his birth.
 This was the only Sam Buffington, though, in Bristol County or the surrounding counties in 1940.
 So for now I put them in his tree.
 1940 Census